akashihi/USBHume2/README.md

 * Temperature range: 0-50 Celsius degrees
 * Temperature measurement error: 2%

-As for device itself, it have two restrictions:
+As for device itself, it have two limitations:

 * Sensor is polled once per 60 seconds.
 I discovered, that faster polling could heat-up the sensor itself and add more error to measurements.
 Anyway, under normal conditions temperature and humidity are not changing very fast.
 * You can't attach several devices to a single host and library doesn't supports it.
-As device problem could be fixed by changing serial no in firmware and keeping it unique over several devices, library would require more changes.
+As device problem could be fixed by changing serial no in the firmware and keeping it unique over several devices, library would require more changes.
 May be sometime i'll fix it.

 #Bugs

 Lots.

-## Authors
+# Authors

 * **Denis Chapligin** - *Initial work* - https://github.com/akashihi

-## License
+# License

 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.